gryphon85/monitoring/install-icinga2-and-icingaweb2.md

 # Installation of Icinga2 HA Cluster, IDO-Database, Icingaweb2 with Icinga Director and Grafana with InfluxDB2
 ## Overview:
 - Installation of Icinga2 HA Cluster
-- Installation of mySQL-Server and Icingaweb2
+- Installation of MySQL-Server and Icingaweb2
 - Installation of Icinga Director
 - Installation of InfluxDB2 and Grafana
 ## Server